PhotoTagger/django-initial/README.md

    * Repeat the previous 3 sub-steps for each image you want to include in your request.
    * Press the Send button

 A successful response from this API will have an overall HTTP status code of 207 (Multistatus) and the following JSON structure.
-Where "results" is an array holding the individual result of each image upload operation.
+Where "results" is an array holding the individual result of each image upload operation.<br />
-"status" holds the HTTP status code associated with the individual image "url" is the location where the image was stored in the cloud and "public_id" is its resource id "tags" is an array of tags generated for the image.
+"status" holds the HTTP status code associated with the individual image<br />
+"url" is the location where the image was stored in the cloud and "public_id" is its resource id<br />
+"tags" is an array of tags generated for the image.
 ```JSON
 {